comunica/Article-ISWC2018-Resource/content/related-work.md

 On the one hand, a raw dataset dump can be published by a simple static file server, but requires significant effort from clients to query them.
 Before a dump can be queried, it needs to be downloaded first, and then loaded into a local SPARQL engine.

-{:.comment data-author="MVS"}
-rephrase next sentence

-On the other hand, datasets can be published through a SPARQL endpoint, which requires minimal effort from clients, but now the server has to do all the work for evaluating the query.
+Datasets can alternatively be published though a SPARQL endpoint, which only requires the client to send a query to the server over HTTP after which the server will reply with results.
+SPARQL endpoints however require the server to do all the work for evaluating queries.
-The [Triple Pattern Fragments](cite:cites ldf) interface was introduced as a trade-off
+The [Triple Pattern Fragments](cite:cites ldf) interface was introduced as a trade-off between data dumps and SPARQL endpoints, where both client and server share the effort of evaluating queries.

-{:.comment data-author="MVS"}
-rephrase next part

-between the flexibility and large server-load of SPARQL endpoints, and the non-flexible, but low-cost publication of datadumps.

-{:.comment data-author="MVS"}
-rephrase sentence below

-Within the LDF vision, there is no silver bullet, i.e., there is no single interface that works well in all situations, as each one involves trade-offs.
+When choosing a type of LDF to publish a dataset, there is no silver bullet, i.e., there is no single interface that works well in all situations, as each one involves trade-offs.
 As such, data publishers must choose the type of interface that matches their intended use case, target audience and infrastructure.
 This however complicates client-side engines that are supposed to retrieve data from the resulting heterogeneity of interfaces.